Junior Year Study Abroad

 As the second private college to be founded in Japan, Waseda University is considered one of Japan’s most prestigious universities, consistently ranking among the top universities in the country.
 The university has many notable alumni, including seven Japanese Prime Ministers and many CEOs throughout the world.
 Established in 1882 as the Tōkyō Senmon Gakkō or Tōkyō College by Ōkuma Shigenobu, the school was renamed Waseda University in 1902 after the founder’s hometown village.
 The university consists of 13 undergraduate schools and 23 graduate schools and is one of the 13 universities to make up the Japanese Ministry of Education, Culture, Sports, Science and Technology’s “Global 30” Project.

-The Global Leadership Fellows Program (GLFP) is a unique junior year abroad program at Waseda University in Tokyo.
+The Global Leadership Fellows Program (GLFP) is a unique junior year abroad program.
 The aim of GLFP is to nurture leaders who can function confidently in an increasingly borderless world and make decisions that are principled, balanced, and informed.
 GLFP selects students of ambition and ability from Waseda and several prominent American universities, brings them together, immerses them in one another’s culture, and through imaginative pedagogical techniques turns them into budding leaders who understand and appreciate both Asian and western histories, cultures, values and societies.
 Students must possess high intelligence and strong communication skills; be capable of critical analysis and able to develop persuasive arguments; and have a clear moral sense, courage, and a desire to serve community and society.